Thomas Ashe: Easter Rising

 Commanding the Fingal battalion (5th battalion) of the Irish Volunteers, Ashe took a major part in the 1916 Easter Rising outside the capital city.
 Ashe was commandant of 5th battalion of the Dublin brigade; a force of 60–70 men engaged British forces around north County Dublin during the rising.
 Ashe was sent a messenger Mollie Adrian by Pearse with orders to hold the main road from Fairyhouse.
 She was sent back to report to Connolly, who returned an order to send 40 men to the GPO.
 Ashe was only able to send 20 due to his shortage of men.

-He was to contact 1st battalion at Cross Guns Bridge, although he found no one there because vice-commandant Piaras Beaslai knew nothing of this plan.
+He was to contact the 1st battalion at Cross Guns Bridge, although he found no one there because vice-commandant Piaras Beaslai knew nothing of this plan.
 The area was dominated by the central feature of Broadstone station, at the end of the line to Athlone, an important British army barracks.
 But for some reason they decided not to occupy and garrison the station; similarly the Citizens Army had been confusingly required to withdraw from Mallin.
-The lack of co-operative communication was later discussed in Piaras Beaslai's books, the research for which included taking accounts from Thomas Ashe whilst they were incarcerated.
-The failure of inexperienced volunteers to properly co-ordinate their deployments was a critical factor at defeat.
+The lack of cooperative communication was later discussed in Piaras Beaslai's books, the research for which included taking accounts from Thomas Ashe whilst they were incarcerated.
+The failure of inexperienced volunteers to properly co-ordinate their deployments was a critical factor in defeat.
 Ashe himself had only been appointed commandant shortly before Easter.
 They were armed only with a few rounds, about a dozen service rifles, a dozen Mausers, and a dozen Martini carbines; some had only a shotgun against well-equipped army regulars.